 It was great to play Ellie, as she was the real main star of the original.
 In the sequel, Ellie seems a lot more toned down in terms of her personality and attitude.
 It’s understandable considering what she had to go through, but I certainly miss that unrestrained sassiness that we saw from Ellie previously.

 There were some great moments within Ellie’s story, but also some weaker moments too.
 The main highlight for me was the small open-world area, very reminiscent of Uncharted: Lost Legacy.
 Here, you get to explore a decent-sized area filled with optional secrets, and it was genuinely fun to investigate thoroughly.
 Naughty Dog needs to keep doing this in their future narrative games because it works great here and in Lost Legacy.
-The only thing is there are only one of these areas in the whole game, and I would have appreciated more.
+The only thing is there are only one of these areas in the whole game, and I would have appreciated it more.
 Another highlight is the Museum flashback, and I think it’s even better than the giraffe scene in the original.